sinistersnare/sinistersnare.github.io/content/post/06-abstract-machines.md

 ### Interlude: Injection ###

 Note above that there is an 'initial' state that we use when we start evaluating an expression.
 We wrap the expression with an empty environment ('{}'), and an 'empty' contination ('NONE').
-This is usually done with whats called an injection function:
+This is usually done with whats called an _injection function_:

 {% katex(block=true) %}
 inject(e) = (e \;,\; \{\} \;,\; \text{NONE})